Ultra123-hub/Google-Ads-Database/README.md

 ## Results
 ![Top performing advertisers](question_2.png)

 **Insight:** It can be observed that 'Super Star Promotions Limited' led the pack when it comes to the top performing advertisers.

+## 3.

+## Recommendations Based on the Insights